-Castor oil is well known for its natural laxative properties, but it has some other interesting uses that are also worth taking a look at.
+Castor oil is well-known for its natural laxative properties, but it has some other interesting uses.
 Although medical authorities state that it can be toxic in high enough quantities, its use in traditional medicine is longstanding.
-Learn about the benefits of castor oil in the following article.
+Discover the possible benefits of castor oil in the following article.

 What do I need to know about castor oil?

-A wide variety of ailments can be treated and cured with castor oil, the most popular use being as a laxative to relieve constipation.
-Castor oil also reduces aches and pains, stimulates the immune system, treats skin wounds, and works as a powerful antibiotic, antiviral and fungicide.
+A wide variety of ailments may be treated with castor oil, the most popular use being as a laxative to relieve constipation.
+Castor oil may also help relieve aches and pains, stimulate the immune system, treat skin wounds, and work as a powerful antibiotic, antiviral, and fungicide.

 The oil comes from the seeds, also referred to as beans, of the plant and is composed of fatty acids (90% of which are ricinoleic acids).
 They’re considered to be responsible for the plant’s unique healing properties.
-The castor plant is originally from India and is known as “Christ palm”, as it’s said the leaves resemble the hands of Christ.
-Perhaps this is why the plant has so many healing properties are attributed to it.
+The castor plant is originally from India.

 It’s important to keep in mind that parts of the castor bean are lethal if consumed or ingested in any way.
-The beans are not ready for consumption until after they have gone through a special process to extract the oil.
-Don’t worry, castor oil is safe to use, the toxins are only present in the raw beans.
+The beans aren’t ready for consumption until after they have gone through a special process to extract the oil.
+Don’t worry, castor oil is safe to use because the toxins are only present in the raw beans.

-Side effects include: skin reactions and intestinal disorders, causing irritation of the intestinal lining.
-It’s not recommended for use by those suffering from cramps, ulcers, hemorrhoids, prolapse or those who have recently undergone surgery.
+Its side effects include skin reactions and intestinal disorders that can irritate the intestinal lining.
+It’s not recommended for use by those who are suffering from cramps, ulcers, hemorrhoids, prolapse, or those who have recently undergone surgery.

-- Relieves colitis: To alleviate the discomfort of this intestinal imbalance, make a compress and apply to the abdomen.
-Simply wet a cloth with oil and let work for an hour or two.
-Repeat up to twice daily.
+- Colitis relief: To alleviate the discomfort of this intestinal imbalance, make a compress and apply to the abdomen.
+Simply wet a cloth with oil and leave it on for an hour or two.
+Repeat up to twice a day.

-- Removes calluses on the feet: Castor oil helps remove the accumulation of dead skin on the feet.
-Wet a cloth with a little oil and apply directly to the affected area.
+- To remove feet calluses: Castor oil may help remove dead skin cells on the feet.
+To do so, wet a cloth with a little oil and apply directly to the affected area.
 Wrap with gauze and cover with a sock to keep it in place.
-Leave gauze on overnight and file away the now much softer callus the following morning.
+Leave on overnight and then file away the now much softer calluses.

-- Removes moles: This is a very popular home remedy.
+- To remove moles: This is a very popular home remedy.
 Prepare a mixture of baking soda and castor oil.
 Apply to the mole and cover with a bandage.
-Leave overnight and wash with warm water in the morning.
+Leave on overnight and wash with warm water in the morning.
 Repeat daily until the mole falls off.

-- Strengthens nails: If you have brittle nails, apply castor oil with a cotton ball on each nail.
-A great source of vitamin E, castor oil will keep your nails looking beautiful.
+- To strengthen nails: If you have brittle nails, apply castor oil with a cotton ball on each nail.
+Since it’s a great source of vitamin E, it may help keep your nails looking beautiful.